To set up a BioCollect project you will need an active Atlas of Living Australia user account. Click here for information on creating an ALA account.

 Most fields are self-explanatory but below is some additional advice you may field useful when filling out the fields.
 If you have any queries that are not answered by the information below, please send an email to firstname.lastname@example.org.

 The available project types are Citizen Science, Ecology, and National Resource Management.
+For more information on these project types, click here.

 If you would like to use BioCollect for collection or storage of data, you should select yes - this will enable you to add surveys to your project.